If you have queries about anything please do not hesitate to contact us but hopefully you will find the answer below.

 Multiday trips - in the event that you need to cancel your trip - if it is outside of 60 days from your arrival then you will receive a full refund minus an administration fee.
 If it is inside 60 days then your deposit becomes forfeited unless we are able to fill your space on the trip or rebook the dates.

-Single day trips - these have a 48 hour cancellation agreement.
-If you do need to cancel then we will deliver a full refund minus any administration charges.
+Single day trips - these have a 30 day cancellation agreement.
+If you do need to cancel before this time then we will deliver a full refund minus any administration charges.
+If it is within 30 days then your deposit becomes forfeited.

 In the unlikely event that we have to cancel your trip due to an error on our end we will refund or rebook your trip.